6 Harvest Alternatives (Free & Paid) for 2026

 Why choose My Hours over Harvest?

-As such, My Hours assures data compliance with regulatory frameworks, especially when you also consider the full audit log, detailed user permissions, and FLSA-compliant timesheets.
+My Hours assures data compliance with regulatory frameworks through a full audit log, detailed user permissions, and FLSA-compliant timesheets.
 Additionally, My Hours enables you to set target hours for users to control overtime for labor law compliance.

-And while the My Hours invoicing feature is more streamlined than Harvest’s, its reporting functionality stands out, offering granular insights and visual overviews.
+And while the My Hours invoicing feature is definitely more streamlined than Harvest’s, its highly customizable reporting functionality stands out, offering granular insights and visual overviews.

 On top of that, you get an incredibly user-friendly platform across all devices and a highly responsive and friendly support staff.